Self-induced Floquet states via three-wave processes in synthetic antiferromagnets

-This supplementary is organized as follows. \\ Section~\ref{analytics} gives further details about the nature of the synthetic antiferromagnet (SAF) eigenmodes, their nomalization, the methods used to follow their populations and the population levels when at thermal equilibrium. \\ Section~\ref{additionalMetrics} discusses the evolutions of the number of magnons resulting in a situation where the resonant inductive pumping of the optical mode leads to three-magnon scattering at the perfectly matching condition. \\ Section~\ref{StoredEnergy} analyses the energy stored in the eigenmode system in similar conditions as section ~\ref{additionalMetrics}. \\ Section~\ref{populationExtrema} discusses the dependence of the transiently overshooting populations and of the final populations when the applied frequency is resonant with the optical mode and when the field complies with the perfect matching condition.\\ Section~\ref{MeanState} demonstrates that the period-averaged mean state at a given time can be deduced from the sole knowledge of the populations of the two modes at this same given time. \\ Section~\ref{AmplificationRate} gives further details about the dependence of the amplification rate of the acoustic population versus the amplitude of the stimulus. \\ Section~\ref{3MSversusPP} discusses the physical origin of three-magnon splitting (3MS) in SAFs by comparing it with situations in which the acoustic mode would be parametrically amplified directly by the applied rf field. \\ Section \ref{NLomegas} reports the non-linear eigenmode frequencies for any applied field leading to a scissors state. \\ Section~\ref{PopulationMaximization} finally discusses how to detune the applied frequency to maximize the obtained magnon populations.
+This supplementary is organized as follows. \\ Section~\ref{analytics} gives further details about the nature of the synthetic antiferromagnet (SAF) eigenmodes, their normalization, the methods used to follow their populations and the population levels when at thermal equilibrium. \\ Section~\ref{additionalMetrics} discusses the evolutions of the number of magnons resulting in a situation where the resonant inductive pumping of the optical mode leads to three-magnon scattering at the perfectly matching condition. \\ Section~\ref{StoredEnergy} analyses the energy stored in the eigenmode system in similar conditions as section ~\ref{additionalMetrics}. \\ Section~\ref{populationExtrema} discusses the dependence of the transiently overshooting populations and of the final populations when the applied frequency is resonant with the optical mode and when the field complies with the perfect matching condition.\\ Section~\ref{MeanState} demonstrates that the period-averaged mean state at a given time can be deduced from the sole knowledge of the populations of the two modes at this same given time. \\ Section~\ref{AmplificationRate} gives further details about the dependence of the amplification rate of the acoustic population versus the amplitude of the stimulus. \\ Section~\ref{3MSversusPP} discusses the physical origin of three-magnon splitting (3MS) in SAFs by comparing it with situations in which the acoustic mode would be parametrically amplified directly by the applied rf field. \\ Section \ref{NLomegas} reports the non-linear eigenmode frequencies for any applied field leading to a scissors state. \\ Section~\ref{PopulationMaximization} finally discusses how to detune the applied frequency to maximize the obtained magnon populations.\\ Section~\ref{PhaseDiagrams} studies the size of the parameter space leading to either self-induced Floquet states or steady populations.\\ Section~\ref{InfluenceInitialState} discusses how robust is the Floquet dynamics versus choices of the initial magnetizations. \\ Section~\ref{Detuning} discusses how to detune the applied field and the applied frequency away from the perfectly matching condition in order to enter the dynamical regime of cyclic growth and decay of the two mode populations. \\ Section~\ref{micromagnetics} finally shows an example of self-induced Floquet state obtained in a realistic sample described in the framework of micromagnetism.